 MS Teams allows you to easily view the participant list and change their permissions if needed.

 MS Teams collects data about your team and provides a summary of how it is being used in the analytics section.

-It is important to recognize that teaching online has differences when compared to teaching in person.
-Learning from home comes with its own set of new challenges that make it difficult for students to focus.
+It is important to recognize that teaching online is different than teaching in person.
+Learning from home comes with its own set of new challenges that can make it difficult for students to focus.
 Understanding these struggles can help make collaborating with students significantly easier.

 Collaborating with students to foster an accepting learning environment can be difficult when it is taking place online.
 MS Teams helps you tackle this challenge by allowing you to see student ideas through tools like screen sharing and whiteboard.
 Collaboration is also promoted by letting users simultaneously work on the same document providing a similar experience to Google Drive.

 In some cases, you may need to add someone outside of your team to a meeting.
 Examples of such situations include students with hearing disabilities requiring an interpreter or that you have invited a guest speaker to join your lecture.
 Adding another person can be done by clicking on “show participants” in your call controls, and then typing the name of the person required.
 Once they are found, clicking their name will add them to the call.